 Company C - Was labelled as taken while the unit was at Camp Hood, TX.
 The text at the bottom of the photo is very difficult to read but I was able to confirm most of the names: Capt.
 William A. Connolly Jr. (Commanding Officer), 1st Lt.
 Robert H. MacLoed (Exec.
 Officer), 1st Lt.
 Verle L. McNealy, 2nd Lt.
 Bernard A. Menard (3rd Platoon Leader), 2nd Lt.
 Howard K. Matlack (2nd Platoon leader), 2nd Lt.
 Alan D. Cameron (1st Platoon Leader), 2nd Lt.
 Ted H. Tyner and 1st Sgt.
 Paul L. Miller.
 Provided courtesy of Paul Stevens.

-HQ Company - Provided courtesy of Lester L. Ross whose father Lester M. Ross served in HQ Company and is shown standing in the second row from the back, third from the left.
+HQ Company - Our original copy of this image was provided courtesy of Lester L. Ross, whose father Lester M. Ross served in HQ Company and is shown standing in the second row from the back, third from the left.
+This better quality image was provided by Donna Andrew, whose father George Wyatt, also served in HQ Company and is shown standing in the fourth row from the front, tenth from the left.
 Listed at the bottom of the photo is Lt.
 Col. Donald B. Miller, Battalion Commander; Cpt.
 Joseph L. Marquis, Company Commander; Cpt.
 Robert L. Doupe, Battalion Motor Officer; 1st Lt.
 Gerald V. Robertson, Company Executive Officer; 2nd Lt.
 James P. Ferrell, Company Transportation Officer; Warrant Offficer Frank H. Labor, Assistant Battalion Motor Officer.
 Also listed is 1st Lt.
 John H. Millsapps, 1st Lt.
 John E. O'Shaughessy and 1st Sgt.
 Robert M. Barrows.
 This photo was also taken by C. Ekmark from San Antonio and since the background is the same also, it was probably taken at Camp Hood, TX.

 4.)
 Unit History and Battalion Staff Listing - Excerpt from 69th Infantry Division Assoc.
 Newsletter, Vol. 48, No. 2, Jan - Apr 1995, pages 39 to 41.
 The history information is similar in content to what's provided on the 69th Inf.
 Div. website but also includes background on the 661st's Commanding Officer, Lt.
 Col. Donald B. Miller, as well as a Bronze Star award listing and each Company's staff personnel.
 It is thought to originate from a booklet printed in Europe at the end of the war.